-2. The new NHS charges will apply in cases where compensation has been made in respect of incidents occurring on or after 1st April 2023.
+2. The new NHS charges will apply in cases where compensation has been made in respect of incidents occurring on or after 2 October 2023.
 The NHS charges will be increased as follows:

-Rate Current From 1 April 2023 Where the injured person was provided with NHS ambulance services for the purpose of taking him/her to a hospital for NHS treatment (for each journey) £238 Where the injured person received NHS treatment at a hospital in respect of his/her injury but was not admitted to hospital (flat rate) £766 £788 Where the injured person received NHS treatment at a hospital in respect of his/her injury and was admitted to hospital (daily rate) £941 £968 The cap (being the maximum amount that will be claimed from a compensator) in any one case. £56,260 £57,892
+Rate Current From 2 October 2023 Where the injured person was provided with NHS ambulance services for the purpose of taking him/her to a hospital for NHS treatment (for each journey) £238 £243 Where the injured person received NHS treatment at a hospital in respect of his/her injury but was not admitted to hospital (flat rate) £788 £806 Where the injured person received NHS treatment at a hospital in respect of his/her injury and was admitted to hospital (daily rate) £968 £991 The cap (being the maximum amount that will be claimed from a compensator) in any one case. £57,892 £59,248 deals the latest estimate for HCHS inflation is 5.3%

-3. The NHS charges are revised annually to take account of Hospital and Community Health Services (HCHS) pay and price inflation.
-The latest estimate for HCHS inflation is 2.9%.
+3. The NHS charges are revised annually from 1 April to take account of Hospital and Community Health Services (HCHS) pay and price inflation.
+The last revision took effect from 1 April 2023, applying the estimate for HCHS inflation at that time of 2.8%.
+As a result of subsequent NHS pay

-4. The Scheme is administered on behalf of Scottish Ministers by the Compensation Recovery Unit (CRU) of the Department of Work and Pensions (DWP) in accordance with an agency arrangement under section 93 of the Scotland Act 1998.
+- 4. This instrument increases the charges, with effect from 2 October 2023.
+This mid- year tariff uplift addresses the significant gap between forecast and actual pay inflation. - 5.
+The Scheme is administered on behalf of Scottish Ministers by the Compensation Recovery Unit (CRU) of the Department of Work and Pensions (DWP).